The-Knights-of-Ni/5206-docs/software/build_systems.rst

 Apache Commons Math & Geometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mainly used for vector math.
+We use this library mainly used for vector math.
+However it's geometry utilities could be useful for pathfinding.

 | `Info on Apache Commons Math <https://commons.apache.org/proper/commons-math/>`_